State Guide

 Broken Arrow

 Broken Arrow (est. 116,789 — U.S. Census Bureau, 2023 ACS) is a suburban city within Tulsa County and one of Oklahoma's fastest-growing communities.
-Despite being a distinct city with its own municipal government, Broken Arrow's court records fall within Tulsa County District Court jurisdiction.
-Searches for Broken Arrow residents that target "Tulsa" rather than Tulsa County will miss results because the city name won't match — the correct filter is Tulsa County, not the city of Tulsa.
+Broken Arrow's court records fall within Tulsa County District Court jurisdiction — the correct filter is Tulsa County, not the city of Tulsa.
+Like Tulsa, Broken Arrow sits within the McGirt reservation area, making post-2020 criminal records potentially subject to federal jurisdiction.

 Lawton

-Lawton (est. 90,119 — U.S. Census Bureau, 2023 ACS) is the county seat of Comanche County in southwestern Oklahoma and the home of Fort Sill, a major U.S. Army installation.
-The military presence creates above-average address turnover — service members and their families rotate through Lawton on two-to-four-year assignment cycles, meaning address histories for Fort Sill-affiliated individuals can be outdated quickly.
-Checking military base address records alongside civilian county records is often necessary for complete results in the Lawton area.
+Lawton (est. 90,119 — U.S. Census Bureau, 2023 ACS) is the county seat of Comanche County in southwestern Oklahoma and the home of Fort Sill.
+The military presence creates above-average address turnover — service members rotate through Lawton on two-to-four-year assignment cycles, meaning address histories for Fort Sill-affiliated individuals can be outdated quickly.

 County systems in Oklahoma